LegReq/did-btcr2/chapters/CRUD-Operations.md

 ### Update

-Updating a BTCR2 DID is a matter of constructing a signed ::BTCR2 Update:: then announcing that update via one or more ::BTCR2 Beacons:: listed in the current DID document.
+Updating a did:btcr2 identifier is a matter of constructing a signed ::BTCR2 Update:: then announcing that update via one or more ::BTCR2 Beacons:: listed in the current DID document.
 Updates are either announced independently using ::Singleton Beacons::, or announced as part of an aggregation cohort to minimize on-chain costs,